 The app performs sometimes imperfect text translation between 64 different languages.
 The app can also listen and transcribe spoken words in 17 languages to save you keystrokes.
+This version ups the number of dialects that can be spoken out loud by the phone to 40, including Esperanto (which people totally still speak someplace).
 Read More

 It seems that the creators of 8pen have been listening intently to user feedback on their radical new input method (see our original post for a video demonstration), because yesterday they released a rather nice update.
 One of the main issues of contention that Android users had with 8pen was that it was not free, and simply took too long to get used to to trial fairly within the Android Market's 24-hr refund period.
+It appears that 3qubits have either made enough money from 8pen already, or are planning to pursue a different revenue model, since this update removes the entry fee altogether.
 Read More

 Today is obviously the day for popular applications to add QVGA support.
 As Rovio did only hours ago, Skype have added support for the increasingly-common 320x240 resolution in their application.
 That's good news for owners of the HTC Wildfire, Motorola Charm, Huawei IDEOS and LG Optimus T/S, who were left out in the cold until now.
 Skype for Android has had some nice bug fixes and improvements added, too: